 How to make Google find your XML sitemap

-If you want Google to find your XML sitemap fast, you have to add it to your Google Search Console account.
+If you want Google to find your site map fast, you have to add it to your Google Search Console account.
 You can find the sitemaps in Search Console by navigating to ‘Crawl’ and then clicking on ‘Sitemaps’.
-You’ll immediately see if your XML sitemap is already added to Search Console.
+You’ll immediately see if your sitemap is already added to Search Console.
 If not, click on the ‘Add/Test sitemap’ button which you see on the right of the arrow in the image below.

 Yoast SEO and XML sitemaps

 Because of the importance of XML sitemaps, we’ve added this functionality to our Yoast SEO plugin.
-XML sitemaps are available for both the free and the premium version of the plugin.
+XML sitemaps are available for both the free and the premium versions of the plugin.